-How Russia Used Facebook To Organize Two Sets Of Protesters
+How Russia Used Facebook To Organize 2 Sets Of Protesters

 Facebook, Google and Twitter appeared in a Capitol Hill marathon before the Senate and then House Intelligence Committees.
-At today's hearing before the senate intelligence committee, the public got a clearer view of how Russia operated online to interfere in the 2016 presidential campaign.
+At today's hearing before the Senate Intelligence Committee, the public got a clearer view of how Russia operated online to interfere in the 2016 presidential campaign.

 MARY LOUISE KELLY, HOST: